Phi coefficient: Multiclass case

+Several generalizations of the Matthews Correlation Coefficient to more than two classes along with new Multivariate Correlation Metrics for multinary classification have been presented by P Stoica and P Babu.

 Advantages over accuracy and F1 score

 As explained by Davide Chicco in his paper "Ten quick tips for machine learning in computational biology" (BioData Mining, 2017) and "The advantages of the Matthews correlation coefficient (MCC) over F1 score and accuracy in binary classification evaluation" (BMC Genomics, 2020), the Matthews correlation coefficient is more informative than F1 score and accuracy in evaluating binary classification problems, because it takes into account the balance ratios of the four confusion matrix categories (true positives, true negatives, false positives, false negatives).

 The former article explains, for Tip 8:

 Chicco's passage might be read as endorsing the MCC score in cases with imbalanced data sets.
 This, however, is contested; in particular, Zhu (2020) offers a strong rebuttal.

 Note that the F1 score depends on which class is defined as the positive class.
 In the first example above, the F1 score is high because the majority class is defined as the positive class.
 Inverting the positive and negative classes results in the following confusion matrix: